Navid Zanganeh: Violation of anti-doping rule and sanction

 The Canadian Centre for Ethics in Sport (CCES) gave an announcement which stated that Zanganeh was subjected to a four-year suspension due to a violation of anti-doping regulations.
 The violation stemmed from the detection of oxandrolone, a prohibited anabolic substance, in a urine sample of Zanganeh.
 The urine sample was collection during an in-competition sampling session on March 11, 2023.
 The sanction entails an ineligibility to participate in any sport signatory to the Canadian Anti-Doping Program (CADP) at any capacity (including training with teammates), and concludes on April 24, 2027.

 Criminal Charges

-A Vancouver Police investigation into alleged drug trafficking at a Marpole nightclub has led to the arrest of Navid Zanganeh.
+A Vancouver Police investigation into alleged drug trafficking at a Marpole nightclub has led to the arrest of Zanganeh.
 VPD launched the investigation in December 2023 after receiving a tip that drug trafficking was taking place inside Gallery Nightclub located near SW Marine and Hudson Street.
-Over the course of a 15-month investigation, officers gathered evidence that led to the arrest of Navid, who was the employee of the nightclub.

-The BC Prosecution Service has approved charges against: Navid Zanganeh, 28, with four counts of possession of a weapon for a dangerous purpose, three counts of trafficking a controlled substance, one count of possession for the purpose of trafficking, and one count of possession of an unauthorized weapon.
+Over the course of a 15-month investigation, officers gathered evidence that led to the arrest of Zanganeh, who was the employee of the nightclub.
+The BC Prosecution Service has approved charges against Zanganeh with four counts of possession of a weapon for a dangerous purpose, three counts of trafficking a controlled substance, one count of possession for the purpose of trafficking, and one count of possession of an unauthorized weapon.